nanogiants/appcom-styleguide-android/README.md

   <a name="strings--format"></a><a name="8.1"></a>
   - [8.1](#strings--format) Use the `StringBuilder` to concatenate strings.
-Why: IT is much faster than `String.format` and the `+`-Operator on Strings.
+Why: It is much faster than `String.format` and the `+`-Operator on Strings.
 Also most of the time the java compiler will convert String concatenation to `StringBuilder` calls.